 Scale Entity Reduction Goal Date

 National/Countries United States 26 - 28% of 2005 2025

 Department of 30% reduction in energy use; 20% of energy 2020

 Defense from renewable sources

 China 20% of energy from non-fossil sources 2030

 States California 40% 2030

 Cities Seattle Net zero/climate neutral (community) 2050

 Asheville 80% from 2011 (4%/year; municipal) 2030

-Chapel Hill 60% of 2006 9 2050
+Chapel Hill 60% of 2006 10 2050

 Durham 30% (community) 50% (municipal) of 2005 2030

-Boulder, CO 10 80% (community) 2050
+Boulder, CO 11 80% (community) 2050

 Businesses Weaver Street Market Net zero via efficiency, rooftop solar, 2020

 purchased green power

 Utilities OWASA (2015 draft) 35%/5% reduction in purchased 2020

 electricity/natural gas (2020 vs. 2010)

 Pursue biogas to energy and renewable

 energy projects

 Universities UNC Net zero/climate neutral 2050

 Warren Wilson 80% of 2007/8 2020

 College

 One purpose of this Plan is to provide a new recommendation on a community scale emissions reduction goal.
 Climate action goals can be framed in a variety of ways to best meet a particular entity's needs and values.
-The Task Force recommends that Carrboro's Climate Action Goal: meaningfully reduce greenhouse gas emissions at a time scale that is urgent; encourage growth and shared prosperity; and be able to be measured and certified.
-With these criteria in mind, the Task Force recommends this Carrboro Climate Action Goal:
+The Energy and Climate Action Task Force has recommended that Carrboro's Climate Action Goal: meaningfully reduce greenhouse gas emissions at a time scale that is urgent; encourage growth and shared prosperity; and be able to be measured and certified.
+With these criteria in mind, the Task Force has recommended this Carrboro Climate Action Goal: